When it comes to home maintenance, quick and easy is the name of the game.

 Some of our customers love their vinyl siding so much they look for ways to move beyond and create more maintenance-free lifestyle changes to their homes.
 With vinyl, it’s possible.

 Love the idea of wood siding no longer having the ability to rot, warp or need painting?
-The same can hold true when you considering your fence.
+The same can hold true when considering your fence.
 Wood fences take a lot of punishment from the heat, cold, rain and snow.
 Snow, ice and water not only impact the wood structure above the ground, but can quickly rot posts underground too.
 Why not give vinyl fencing a try?
 Just as popular as vinyl siding, it’s a great way to secure your property in a way that will be maintenance-free for years to come.

 While you’re replacing your siding, you might consider upgrading your windows too.
 Vinyl windows are an excellent way to add style and sophistication to your home while improving energy efficiency along the way.

 Head to the top of your home - the roof - and you’ll find vinyl, in certain circumstances, can be a fantastic option for your roofing material, as well.
 Vinyl roofing materials offer a sustainability not found in other roofs.
 It’s one of the most durable roofing materials found on the market and can provide both waterproofing and watertight bonds stronger than other materials.
 It’s sustainable; one that can be recycled at the end of its useful life.
-And it’s one of the only roofing materials that can be molded to complex roof lines and curvatures, giving your house a sophisticated look.
+And it’s one the few roofing materials that can be molded to complex roof lines and curvatures, giving your house a sophisticated look.

 Is vinyl in your future?
 Visit our design center today to find out.